jim-easterbrook/Photini/src/doc/manual/extending.rst

        def __init__(self, image_list, *arg, **kw):
            super(TabWidget, self).__init__(*arg, **kw)
            # Add child widgets here.
-Keep a reference to image_list if you need to interact
+Keep a reference to image_list if you need to
-           # with the image selector.
+           # interact with the image selector.

        def refresh(self):
            # Called when the user selects the tab.
-Most tabs don't need to do anything, but
-           # map tabs may move the map if another map tab moved it.
+If your tab does something
+           # slow, such as contacting a server, then do it here rather than in
+           # __init__.
+You might also want to update your tab to synchronise with
+           # changes made in another tab, like the map tabs do.
+Otherwise, just
+           # update the displayed metadata.
+           self.new_selection(self.image_list.get_selected_images())

        def do_not_close(self):
-           # Return True if your tab is busy (e.g. uploading photographs) and wants to stop
+           # Return True if your tab is busy (e.g. uploading photographs) and
-           # the user closing the Photini program.
+           # wants to stop the user closing the Photini program.
            return False

-       @QtCore.pyqtSlot(list)
        def new_selection(self, selection):
            # Called when the image thumbnail area has a new selection.
-Most tabs will need to
+Most tabs
-           # update their displayed metadata to suit the selection.
+           # will need to update their displayed metadata to suit the selection.

 The ``tab_name`` method returns the label given to the tab.
 It should be as short as possible.